jpazdera/BidirectionalInteractions/README.md

 # Bidirectional Interactions of Pitch and Time

-Upload and documentation in progress.
-Check back for more!
+All files have now been uploaded, and documentation is in progress.
+Check back later for more!

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]